Skip to Content

 2. Tight Defense: A term preferred by Cus D’Amato, it emphasizes keeping gloves close to the cheeks and arms tight against the torso.

-3. Counterpunching Strategy: Instead of backing up, Peekaboo practitioners aggressively charge forward, provoke opponents into making mistakes, and then capitalize on those openings.
+3. Counter Punching Strategy: Instead of backing up, Peekaboo practitioners aggressively charge forward, provoke opponents into making mistakes, and then capitalize on those openings.

 4. Hands and Upper-body Movement: The style requires relaxed hands, forearms in front of the face, and side-to-side head movements.
 It also incorporates bobbing, weaving, and blindsiding opponents.